What is employee engagement?

 Typically rating scales are only 4-5 points.
 Almost all respondents use the central two or three points.
 This means that in most cases it is not possible to identify differences between internal or external benchmark groups that are statistically valid.

 The best approach is to use a rating scale with more points and therefore more sensitivity, and to benchmark against your own organisation at different points in time.

-Recognise and eliminate those factors and practices that lead to disengagement.
+Recognise and try to eliminate those factors and practices that lead to disengagement.